Thomas G. Gardiner

 Tom’s myriad other accomplishments have not gone unrecognized.
 Every year since 2007, Tom’s peers have selected him as an Illinois Super Lawyer, placing him as one of the top lawyers in his practice areas.
 He has also been chosen as a Leading Lawyer by the Chicago Daily Law Bulletin and his peers.
 Tom holds membership in the Million Dollar Advocates Forum–a distinction limited to trial lawyers who have demonstrated exceptional skill, experience, and excellence in advocacy by achieving a trial verdict, award or settlement in the amount of $1 million or more.

 Tom’s work on behalf of injured individuals covers matters from medical malpractice, personal injury, products liability, wrongful death litigation and nursing home litigation to civil rights actions.
 Over the course of his sterling career, Tom’s efforts have resulted in the awarding of many millions of dollars to his clients: for instance, the Richmond case.
-In this case, John Wrona and Tom achieved a $2.75 million settlement for a motorist who had to drive off the interstate to avoid colliding with an overturned 18-wheeler.
+In this case, John Wrona and Tom achieved a $2.75 million settlement for a truck driver who had to drive off the interstate to avoid colliding with an overturned 18-wheeler.
+Tom’s litigation experience has caused clients to seek his services in areas beyond catastrophic injury cases.
+For example, Tom was part of a trial team that won a $21 million wrongful conviction verdict – at the time, one of the largest civil rights verdicts ever awarded by a jury.

-In representing a person wrongfully convicted, Tom was part of a team of lawyers that won a $21 million dollar jury verdict.
-Tom is also certified in collaborative divorce.
-Private entities also seek Tom’s counsel in matters involving both transaction and litigation.
-From the formation of new companies to navigation of the thorny corporate issues that mark a successful company’s day-to-day, Tom’s advice keeps many of Chicago’s wealthiest businesses on a steady course.
+Private entities seek Tom’s counsel in matters involving both transaction and litigation.
+From the formation of new companies to navigation of the thorny corporate issues that mark a successful company’s day-to-day, Tom’s advice keeps many of Chicago’s most successful businesses on a steady course.
 Tom’s expertise covers contracts, acquisitions, sales of shares, real estate, business asset purchases and sales and succession, as well as general contract and employment matters.
 On the litigation side, Tom’s representation has supported his corporate clients in matters ranging from contract disputes to complex commercial, employment, restrictive covenant and intellectual property cases.

 Lynn N. Weisberg